-This cookie's name may lead you to believe they're from Florence, Italy but you'd be mistaken.
-Apparently, these are traced back to France when the cookies were created in honor of the Medici.
-Here honey, cream, butter, and coconut combine for lacey crave-worthy cookies that are sandwiched and drizzled with chocolate
+This cookie’s name may lead you to believe they’re from Florence, Italy but you’d be mistaken.
+Apparently, this Coconut Honey Florentine Lace Cookie recipe, is traced back to France when the cookies were created in honor of the Medici.
+Here honey, cream, butter, and coconut combine for lacey crave-worthy cookies that are sandwiched and drizzled with chocolate.

 Coconut Honey Florentine Lace Cookie Recipe